InternetOfUs/task-manager/README.md

 The task manager component is the one responsible for storing and maintaining the task and task types, and start the actions that can modify the task state.

 A task is considered an instance of a task type.
 This task type contains the description of the attributes necessary to define the task, the list of possible transactions (actions) that can be done in the task, and a set of norms that define how the task can change its state.
 For example a simplified task type to organize a dinner with friends, can be:
  - **Attributes**
   - **when**: the dinner will be
   - **where**: the dinner will be.
  - **Transactions**
-    - **accept**: when an user accepts to attend the dinner.
+  - **accept**: when a user accepts to attend the dinner.
-    - **decline**:when an user declines to attend the dinner.
+  - **decline**: when a user declines to attend the dinner.
   - **close**: when no more users can apply to be on the dinner.
-    - **cancel**:when the user that organizes the dinner cancels.
+  - **cancel**: when the user that organizes the dinner cancels.
  - **Norms**
-    - When task created therefore notify my friends to participate and mark as open and add friends to unanswered
+  - When task created, therefore, notify my friends to participate and mark as open and add friends to unanswered
-    - When user accept therefore inform task requester user accepts and add user to attenders and remove from unanswered
+  - When user accept therefore inform task requester user accepts and add a user to attenders and remove from unanswered
-    - When user declines therefore inform add user to declined and remove from unanswered
+  - When a user declines, therefore, inform add a user to declined and remove from unanswered
   - When requester close therefore inform to accepted friends that the dinner is set and unanswered friend that the dinner is cancelled and mark it as closed
-    - When requester cancel therefore inform to accepted and unanswered friend that the dinner is cancelled and mark it as closed
+  - When requester cancel therefore inform to an accepted and unanswered friend that the dinner is cancelled and mark it as closed

 So the attributes a task of this type when some users has accepted an others has declined, can be:
  - **when**: Saturday night